 The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
-They comply with New Zealand equivalents to International Financial Reporting Standards Reduced Disclosure Regime ("NZIFRS RDR") and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.
+They comply with Public Benefit Entity Accounting Standards (PBE Standards) and other applicable financial reporting standards as appropriate that have been authorised for use by the External Reporting Board.
+Destination Westland Limited complies with Parts 3 and 4 of the Airport Authorities (Airport Companies Information Disclosure) Regulations 1999.

-The company has elected to report in accordance with Tier 2 For-Profit Accounting Standards and has applied disclosure concessions.
-The company is eligible to report in accordance with Tier 2 For-Profit Accounting Standards as it is not publicly accountable and has expenses of less than \$30 million.
+The company has elected to report in accordance with Tier 2 PBE Accounting Standards and has applied disclosure concessions.
+The company is eligible to report in accordance with Tier 2 PBE Accounting Standards as it is not publicly accountable and has expenses of less than \$30 million.
+This is the first set of annual financial statements presented in accordance with PBE Accounting Standards.